-How to Join?
+How to Join

 – The Panhellenic Association has a formal recruitment process held in September each fall semester.
-Chapters that may have open space in the spring semester may engage in an informal recruitment process.
+Chapters that may have open space in the fall and spring semester may engage in an informal recruitment process.
 Interest-specific organizations can host recruitment at any time of the year.

 We encourage you to fill out our Interested in Joining form so that we can pass your information along to council leaders and get you better connected to our chapters!